meb-dev/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 npx hardhat compile
 ```

-You might get a warning about `SPDX license identifier not provided in source file`, but no need to worry about that — hopefully everything else looks good!
+Hopefully everything looks good!
 If not, you can always message in the [Alchemy discord](https://discord.gg/u72VCg3).

 ### Step 15: Write our deploy script {#step-15-write-our-deploy-script}